-Work with a physical therapist or a pelvic floor specialist
+Work with a holistic pelvic floor physical therapist or a pelvic pain specialist

 When muscles are tight from pain, the restricted blood flow and decreased mobility contributes to the pain experience.